drexelwireless/dragonradio/README.md

 The options are largely identical to the options for the liquid-usrp examples: if the examples and `fullradio.py` both allow setting the same parameter, then the corresponding option flags are identical.

-This radio also allows a choice of PHY: flexframe-based PHY (the default), ofdmflexframe-based PHY (`--ofdm`), and the multichannel ofdmflexframe-based PHY (`--multi-ofdm`).
+This radio also allows a choice of PHY: flexframe-based PHY (`--phy flexframe`, the default), ofdmflexframe-based PHY (`--phy ofdm`), and the multichannel ofdmflexframe-based PHY (`--phy multi-ofdm`).

 The `-i` option sets the node's ID.
 This is all you need to run a pair of radios.
 It defaults to 1.